 If you've been following our webinar series, we discussed structural insulated panels last time, and this particular system is the Kingspans TEK panel system, supplied and erected by SIP Scotland.

 These panels use a rigid urethane core with OSB facings, which limits cold bridging by having no structural penetrations through the insulation layers.
-OSB also delivers good air leakage performance, and this is boosted here by using both wraptite externally, and our Reflectatherm Premier reflective vapour control layer on the inside.
+OSB also delivers good air leakage performance, and this is boosted here by using both Wraptite externally, and our Reflectatherm Premier reflective vapour control layer on the inside.

 This reflective system not only lowers the u-value of the wall with its 0.78 thermal resistance, but the adjacent service void helps minimise penetration through the VCL.
-This reduces the potential for moisture vapour ingress and and further limits air movement.
+This reduces the potential for moisture vapour ingress and further limits air movement.

-The Reflectatherm premier, like the Procheck adapt, features an integrated lap joint tape, helping facilitate a good quality installation.
+The Reflectatherm Premier, like the Procheck Adapt, features an integrated lap joint tape, helping facilitate a good quality installation.